arthurbuliva/united-states-international-university-africa/README.md

 # united-states-international-university-africa
-Master of Science in Information Systems and Technology - Software Engineering
+These are lecture notes and presentations used in the Master of Science in Information Systems and Technology - Software Engineering option